elyra-ai/examples/pipelines/introduction-to-generic-pipelines/README.md

    ![Open the properties panel](doc/images/open-properties-panel.png)

+1. Select the _Pipeline properties_ tab.
+Pipeline properties configure default property values that are applied to every applicable node and general metadata.
+Since generic pipelines may only include generic nodes, only the defaults in section _Generic Node Defaults_ are of interest in this tutorial.
+You'll learn more about these defaults in the next sections.

-1. Select the _Pipeline properties_ tab and enter a pipeline description.
+1. Enter a pipeline description.

    ![Add pipeline description](doc/images/add-pipeline-description.png)